Written by: Richard Frykberg

 Once capital expenses are approved and procurement commences, the expected actual costs and timing become more certain.
 These updated cash flow forecasts and cash flow statements are maintained to allow an aggregated view of funding and resourcing requirements within an effective Capital Expenditure Management Process.

-Ideally, it is the responsible manager who should complete the forecast, subject to a review and approval by management.
+The responsible manager should complete the forecast, subject to a review and approval by management.
 Forecasts are done on a periodic basis, and each forecast version can be retained to identify changes.

 Effective budgetary control is enabled by comparing the overall budget to the incurred costs (actual, accrued plus committed) and the remaining forecast to complete.